opencog/atomspace/opencog/persist/sql/README.md

 given type; in the second case, all atoms in the incoming set of a given atom.
-There are four possibilities here: (a) fetch only the atoms, but not any of the associated values. (b) fetch the atoms and the associated values, but not the values in the recursive outoging sets. (c) fetch the atoms and values, and all atoms and values, recursively, in thier outgoing set. (d) fetch the atoms, but update the values only if they are atoms are new to the atomspace; i.e. do not clobber existing values in the atomsapce.
+There are four possibilities here: (a) fetch only the atoms, but not any of the associated values. (b) fetch the atoms and the associated values, but not the values in the recursive outgoing sets. (c) fetch the atoms and values, and all atoms and values, recursively, in thier outgoing set. (d) fetch the atoms, but update the values only if they are atoms are new to the atomspace; i.e. do not clobber existing values in the atomsapce.

-Currently, option (c) is implemented, and is weakly unit-tested.
+Currently, option (b) is implemented, and is weakly unit-tested.
-It is plausible that some users may want options (a), (b) or (d).
+It is plausible that some users may want options (a), (c) or (d).
 Note that option (d) has several variations.

+In the SQL backend, option (b) mostly minimizes the network and database traffic.
+For other kinds of backends, it might be more efficient to implement option (c), and just get all the data in one big gulp.

 * Restoring by pattern.
 This is not implemented, not done.
 However, one can imagine a situation where a pattern-matcher-like interface is provided for the backend, so that only certain values, on certain atoms, in certain locations in a given pattern, are fetched.

-This is not doen because the pattern matcher is really quite commplex, and it seems kind-of crazy to try to put this in the backend.
+This is not done because the pattern matcher is really quite commplex, and it seems kind-of crazy to try to put this in the backend.
 There currently aren't any plausible scenarios, and plausible algorithms, that would need this capability.